tomlouden/SPIDERMAN/docs/brightness_maps.rst

         Offset of the center of the co-ordinte centre from the substellar point in the longitude direction (unit: Degrees)

     **sph**
         A list of the co-efficients for the harmonic terms, there *must* be the appropriate number (degree squared), and arranged in the correct order: [l0, l1 m-1, l1 m0, l1 m1, l2 m-2, l2 m-1, l2 m0, l2 m1, l2 m2..... etc].
-These parameters
+These parameters are scaled to be relative to the stellar flux, so will typically be of order 1e-3 - 1e-4.

-Warning: There is nothing implicit in this spherical harmonics implementation to prevent negative surface fluxes!
+.. warning:: There is nothing implicit in this spherical harmonics implementation to prevent negative surface fluxes!
 It is suggested that care is taken when specifying priors to prevent unphysical results.

 An example square plot using a two degree spherical harmonic using the l0 m0 and l1 m1 terms only - this is a simple dipole, and can represent a day/night side difference: